pingcap/docs-cn/sql-statements/sql-statement-create-index.md

 Query OK, 1 row affected (0.00 sec)
 ```

-### Use a multi-valued index
+### Use multi-valued indexes

-See [Index Selection - Use multi-valued indexes](/choose-index.md#use-a-multi-valued-index) for more details.
+See [Index Selection - Use multi-valued indexes](/choose-index.md#use-multi-valued-indexes) for more details.

 ### Limitations

 - For an empty JSON array, no corresponding index record is generated.
 - The target type in `CAST(...
 AS ...
 ARRAY)` cannot be any of `BINARY`, `JSON`, `YEAR`, `FLOAT`, and `DECIMAL`.
 The source type must be JSON.
-- You cannot use a multi-valued index for sorting.
+- You cannot use multi-valued indexes for sorting.
-- You can only create a multi-valued index on a JSON array.
+- You can only create multi-valued indexes on a JSON array.
 - A multi-valued index cannot be a primary key or a foreign key.
 - The extra storage space used by a multi-valued index = the average number of array elements per row * the space used by a normal secondary index.
 - Compared with normal indexes, DML operations will modify more index records for multi-valued indexes, so multi-valued indexes will have a greater performance impact than normal indexes.
 - Because multi-valued indexes are a special type of expression index, multi-valued indexes have the same limitations as expression indexes.
 - If a table uses multi-valued indexes, you cannot back up, replicate, or import the table using BR, TiCDC, or TiDB Lightning to a TiDB cluster earlier than v6.6.0.
+- Due to the lack of collected statistics for multi-valued indexes, the selection rate of multi-valued indexes is currently based on fixed assumptions.
+When a query hits multiple multi-valued indexes, TiDB might not be able to select the optimal index.
+In such cases, it is recommended to use the [`use_index_merge`](/optimizer-hints.md#use_index_merget1_name-idx1_name--idx2_name-) optimizer hint to enforce a fixed execution plan.
+- For a query with complex conditions, TiDB might not be able to select multi-valued indexes.
+For information on the condition patterns supported by multi-valued indexes, refer to [Use multi-valued indexes](/choose-index.md#use-multi-valued-indexes).

 ## Invisible index